carpentries-lab/metagenomics-analysis/_episodes/02-webserver.md

 {: .challenge}

-## AWS is a command line cloud server
+## AWS is a command-line cloud server
 The cloud computer we are going to use is provided by Amazon Web Services (AWS).
-It is already equiped with all of the metagenomic analysis command line utilities needed fot this workshop.
-To use it, we have to open our command line (it should be accesible in any Linux distribution and OSX10; for Windows, you can install gitBash).
-Find your command line and then type the commands to log into the service and move files between your remote and your local computer.
+It is already equiped with all of the metagenomic analysis command-line utilities needed fot this workshop.
+To use it, we have to open our terminal (it should be accesible in any Linux distribution and OSX10; for Windows, you can install gitBash).
+Find your terminal and then type the commands to log into the service and move files between your remote and your local computer.